fuxuemingzhu/MovieLens-Recommender/README.md

 # MovieLens-Recommender

-A pure Python implement of ``Collaborative Filtering``.
-Which contains ``User Based Collaborative Filtering``(UserCF) and ``Item Based Collaborative Filtering``(ItemCF).
-As comparisons, ``Random Based Recommendation`` and ``Most-Popular Based Recommendation`` are also included, too.
+[MovieLens-Recommender][1] is a pure Python implement of ``Collaborative Filtering``.
+Which contains ``User Based Collaborative Filtering(UserCF)`` and ``Item Based Collaborative Filtering(ItemCF)``.
+As comparisons, ``Random Based Recommendation`` and ``Most-Popular Based Recommendation`` are also included.

 The buildin-datasets are ``Movielens-1M`` and ``Movielens-100k``.
-But you can of course use a custom dataset easily.
+But of course, you can use other custom datasets.

 # Overview

 The book 《[推荐系统实践](https://book.douban.com/subject/10769749/)》 written by *Xiang Liang* is quite wonderful for those people who don't have much knowledge about Recommendation System.
-But the book only offers each function of ``Collaborative Filtering``.
-Good structure, building datasets and model validation are required.
+But the book only offers each function's implement of ``Collaborative Filtering``.
+A good architecture project with datasets-build and model-validation process are required.

-So I made ``MovieLens-Recommender`` project, which is a pure Python implement of ``Collaborative Filtering`` part based on the ideas of this book.
+So I made [MovieLens-Recommender][1] project, which is a pure Python implement of ``Collaborative Filtering`` part based on the ideas of the book.

-This repository is based on [MovieLens-RecSys][1], which is also a quit well implement of ``Collaborative Filtering``.
+This repository is based on [MovieLens-RecSys][2], which is also a quit well implement of ``Collaborative Filtering``.
 But its efficiency is so damn poor!

-Besides, [Surprise][2] is a very popular Python *scikit* building and analyzing recommender systems.
+Besides, [Surprise][3] is a very popular Python *scikit* building and analyzing recommender systems.
 So, I pick up the advantages of these two projects, and here comes ``MovieLens-Recommender``.

-A common Recommendation System contains four steps:
+My Recommendation System contains four steps:

 - Create trainset and testset
 - Train a recommender model